pinselimo/Pythas/docs/source/details.rst

 To provide ``GHC`` with some source to compile a temporary Haskell module is generated.
 All files additionally created will be removed directly after the compiled module is imported in Python.
 Exports contained in the original module will also be included in the final import and are not affected by the generated code.

+Additionally to the wrapped functions, ``Pythas`` will also add specific functions for freeing any memory allocated by the Haskell runtime.

 Compilation and import
 ^^^^^^^^^^^^^^^^^^^^^^

 The module is ultimately compiled into a shared library stored in a temporary file, This is the actual binary imported into Python.
 In Python it is again wrapped to provide a pythonic interface just as you would expect it from any other Python import.
+It will also add automatised calls to the functions freeing memory described above.

 Voilá, you can use Haskell source from Python!